Community, State, and National Resources

 Pathways RTC, through Portland State University, aims to improve the lives of youth and young adults with serious mental health conditions through rigorous research and effective training and dissemination.
 Their work is guided by the perspectives of young people and their families and based in a positive development framework.

-PTAY offers a safe environment where parents of transitional aged youth, with emotional and behavioral challenges, come together for support, education and joint advocacy.
+PTAY offers a safe environment where parents of transition-age youth, with emotional and behavioral challenges, come together for support, education and joint advocacy.
 PTAY serves parents of youth and young adults, ages 14 to 25 years.
-PTAY is a component of the BAMSI Parent Information Network and is funded by the Department of Mental Health.
+PTAY is a component ;of the BAMSI Parent Information Network and is funded by the Department of Mental Health.

 TAYBC is a collaborative group of non-profit agencies who provide one or more programs and resources specifically targeted at the transition needs of youth throughout Berkshire County.